en_USEnglish

 Analysis of purchasing behavior

-Analyze your customers' purchasing behavior, from adding products to the shopping cart to the checkout process.
-This analysis can reveal obstacles encountered by users and how to simplify the purchasing process.
+Analyze your customers' purchasing behavior, from adding products to their cart to the checkout process.
+This analysis can reveal user barriers and how to streamline the purchasing process.

 Competitive intelligence and analysis